 Make minimum payments on all credit cards except the smallest.
 Attack the smallest card with everything you have.

 Close the account and dance around your living room.
 Party music is optional.

 Take the money you were paying on the smallest credit card and roll it into paying off the next smallest balance.

 Pay off that second credit card.

 Close the account.
-Dance and cheer around your living room, because you’re beginning to gain control of your money.
+Dance and cheer around your living room, because you’re beginning to take control of your money.
 Turn the club music up loud this time, because your neighbors probably need to know what you’re doing so they can pay off their cards too.